 (4) The reference in subsection (2) to a partner does not include a reference to a partner who is also the licensee and the defence available to an officer under subsection (3) is not available to an officer who is also the licensee.

+[Section 89 amended by No. 46 of 2006 s.
+20.]

 90. Infringement notices

 (1) A reference in subsection (3), (5) or (7) to an “authorised person” is a reference to a person appointed under subsection (11) to be an authorised person for the purposes of the subsection in which the term is used.